IntegraHellsing666/arch-install-guide/Post-installation-guide.md

 - For flatpaks, uninstall in `Discover` or run `flatpak uninstall [name]`.
 - For AUR, same as official, `sudo yay -Runs [name]`.

+> As a note, if you want to check if you already have a package on your system, you can use `pacman -Q [name]`.

 # Recommendations for a great system
 - Get a firewall like `firewalld` from the official repository, enable it with `sudo systemctl enable firewalld` and restart your system (or start it with `sudo systemctl start firewalld`).
 - Get `filelight` from the official repository for better visualising disk space usage.